kvirani/express_mongo_todo_example/README.md

 We need to serialize and persist this object to  disk ("file system").

-Either binary are text files are often used to store long term info.
+Either binary or text files are often used to store long term info.

 Ideally our app will persist this object on disk and then read/write from that file.

-### Flat files
+### Flat text files

 Flat text files (like CSV files) are the simplest but least powerful approach.

-Comma separated values and it's just a text file that has each record on one line separated by commas.
+CSV stands for Comma separated values.
+It's a text file that has each record on one line separated by commas.
+There is no hierarchy to the file, hence "flat".

 ```
 "abc", "http://"